simonanewton/band-explorer/README.md

 ## Description

 An interactive application that assists users with finding nearby concerts.
 This application is a one-stop-shop for music fans looking to attend a live show near them, or any city in the USA.
-The application displays song recommendations from the concert selected, as well as local weather for that specific date.
+The application displays song recommendations from the concert selected.

 ## User Story